10 Easy Ways to Make A DIY Homemade Humidifier

 But do you know that you can also make a DIY humidifier for plants by using indoor plants themselves?

-Through this process, the water we use for watering the plants is eventually returned to the air by moving it from the roots and stems of the plant to the leaves and flowers.
+• Through this process, the water we use for watering the plants is eventually returned to the air by moving it from the roots and stems of the plant to the leaves and flowers.

 3- Glass of Water Near Heater

-One of the simplest and most effective ways to humidify your room is to let evaporate the water slowly and steadily.
+One of the simplest and most effective ways to humidify your room is to let the water evaporate slowly and steadily.

-This can be done by simply placing a glass of water near the room heater that you use in your home during winters.
-This will help evaporate the water slowly, making your room more humid.
+This can be done by simply placing a glass of water near the room heater that you use in your home during winter.

-If you want a better pleasing effect in your room and breathing air, you can add a few drops of essential oils into the glass of water.
+If you want a better, pleasing effect in your room and breathing air, you can add a few drops of essential oils into the glass of water.

-This will add a cool pleasing aroma that also helps in elevating your mood besides providing various therapeutic benefits.
+This will add a cool, pleasing aroma that also helps in elevating your mood, besides providing various therapeutic benefits.

 4- Bowl of Water On Registers